codyloyd/sinatra_lessons/project_sinatra.md

 ### Your Task

 1. The UI-implementation is up to you this time.
 Keeping them text-based is acceptable, but now that we're on the web you can branch out with images to make something a little nicer.
 You can even use your [jQuery skills](http://www.theodinproject.com/web-development-101/jquery-basics) to create animation and effects.
+2. You'll probably want to investigate the use of "sessions" within Sinatra.
+Check the [README](http://www.sinatrarb.com/intro.html#Using%20Sessions).
-2. Have fun!
+3. Have fun!
 Don't forget to make all of your friends play your game!
-3. _Extra Credit_ The free Heroku account only allows a limited number of projects, unless you add a credit card to your account.
+4. _Extra Credit_ The free Heroku account only allows a limited number of projects, unless you add a credit card to your account.
 If you _do_ add your information, you can have unlimited projects, but they still limit how many of them can be "awake" at one time.
 You might consider using sinatra to make yourself a simple web-portfolio so that you can store all of these apps in one project.

 ## Student Solutions